Canada - Senegal Relations

 Trade and Investments

-In 2018, bilateral trade between Canada and Senegal totalled $60,7 million, including 57 million in exports and $3.7 million in imports.
+In 2019, bilateral merchandise trade between Canada and Senegal totalled $82.2 million, including $77.0 million in exports and $5.2 million in imports.
 Canada’s commercial involvement in Senegal features a significant growth potential, including in the mining sector, agriculture, oil gas, clean energy and digital sectors.
 Agricultural and marine products, phosphate mining, oil refining and construction materials are the country’s main industrial sectors.
 Canadian companies are strategically important in other sectors, such as education (textbooks), agriculture, the industry and transport sectors, as well as in the fields of consultation and engineering.
-Many Canadian mining companies, such as Teranga Gold, are presently active in the country.
+Many Canadian mining companies are presently active in Senegal.

 Foreign Investment Promotion and Protection Agreement (FIPA), in force since 2016.